wearhere/GitHubPlusPlus/README.md

 * Adds shortcuts to toggle between PR tabs and view diffs without whitespace.
 * Adds a button to view diffs without whitespace for people that prefer that.
-* Enables GitHub's file browser for changed files in PRs and commits, using Sublime Text-style fuzzy-matching logic.

 Find the shortcuts for the above in GitHub's site-wide keyboard shortcut map (press "?" outside a text area) with the shortcuts it adds.
 Example section: